iamsayan/wp-last-modified-info/README.md

 # WP Last Modified Info #

-Show last update date and time on pages and posts very easily.
+Display last modified date and time on pages and posts very easily.
 You can use shortcode also to display last modified info anywhere on a WordPress site running 4.4 and beyond.

 ## Description ##